ArteryTek/AT32F421_Firmware_Library/utilities/at32f421_boot_memory_ap_demo/run_in_boot_memory/readme.txt

   **************************************************************************
   */

-  this demo is based on the at-start board, executing this project£¬step1/step2 should be follow. step1 : enbale ap mode by icp tool. user should set boot memory to ap mode
+  this demo is based on the at-start board, executing this project, step1/step2 should be follow. step1 : enbale ap mode by icp tool. user should set boot memory to ap mode
           with icp tool.